 Understanding the social impacts of climate change

-Equally important is what happens next.
 It’s what happens when a renter in Western Sydney can’t cool their home.
-When schools shut down for smoke days.
-When families are forced to relocate—not once, but repeatedly—and the support systems around them slowly unravel.
+When families have to leave Canberra and retreat to friends in Sydney due to heavy smoke.
+When families are displaced—again—and the fragile systems around them start to unravel.

 These are the social impacts of climate change.
-And they’re not abstract or far off.
-They’re shaping how people live, who adapts, who gets through crises, and who is left behind.
+And they’re already here, shaping daily life, deepening inequities, and determining who adapts—and who’s left behind.

 Why the social lens matters